 - Historical data- If you want to develop your own strategies for your swing trading, you might have to buy additional data that goes further back in time.

 As always it’s very important to make sure that these trading costs are kept to a minimum.
-Also, the bigger your account is, the less of an issue they become for you.
+Also, the bigger your trading account is, the less of an issue they become for you.
 With bigger trading volumes you tend to get better commission deals, and the other costs become a much smaller share of your total account size.

 However, in case you’re starting out with perhaps $1000, then keeping costs low is crucial.
 For example, a premium data subscription often costs somewhere around $30-$100 a month.
-Having that type of recurring cost would make swing trading impossible!
+Having that type of recurring cost would make swing tradings impossible!
 Just to break even, you would have to make 36-120% in annual returns!

 However, today you can actually start swing trading for basically $0.
 Many brokers offer free charting and trading platforms, and even free commission!